ufs-community/UFS_UTILS/docs/source/CHGRES_CUBE.rst

 The CHGRES_CUBE program creates initial condition files to “coldstart” the forecast model.
 The initial conditions are created from either Global Forecast System (GFS) gridded binary version 2 (GRIB2) or NOAA Environmental Modeling System Input/Output (NEMSIO) data.

 ----------------------------------------
-Where to find GFS GRIB2 and NEMSIO data:
+Where to find GFS GRIB2 and NEMSIO data
 ----------------------------------------

 **GRIB2:**